Murder of Glenn Kopitske: Trophies and boasts

-Arrest
+The arrest

 The following day, police interviewed Hirte's friends at school, including Wenzelow, who told them about driving past Kopitske's house with Hirte in July while they were "shining for deer", and how Hirte had told him about the murder and showed him the knife.

 Hirte was called to the principal's office and arrested.
 Hirte admitted telling friends that he had killed Kopitske but claimed to have been making it up.
 He later hired Gerald Boyle, who had previously defended Jeffrey Dahmer, as his defense attorney.

 The same day, police arrived at the Hirtes' home with a search warrant.
 In Hirte's room, they found Kopitske's keys above the doorsill.
 They also found a 12-gauge shotgun in the basement.

 On August 30, 2004, Hirte was charged with first-degree murder.
 He was held in Winnebago County jail on $400,000 bond.
 He pleaded not guilty, and later changed his plea to not guilty by reason of mental disease or defect.
 If he were found not guilty by reason of mental disease or defect, Hirte would be able to petition every six months for release.

 Lawyers espoused that the DNA evidence suggested that the theory that Hirte killed Kopitske just to see if he could get away with it was not true.